 University of California - San Diego

 Located in La Jolla, the University of California - San Diego offers a professional certificate program in accounting with concentrations in public accounting or corporate accounting.
 This post-baccalaureate program is designed for those planning to complete the CPA exam or other certification exams.
 The program requires nine courses, including cost accounting, individual income tax, business taxation and auditing.
-Participants interested in one of the specialization areas may take additional recommended courses, such as finance management and organizational dynamics.
-Some of the courses may be offered online as well as on-campus.
+Students interested in one of the specialization areas may take additional recommended courses, such as finance management and organizational dynamics.
+Some of the courses are offered online as well as on-campus.

 University of California - Santa Barbara

 The professional certificate program in accounting at the University of California in Santa Barbara provides coursework that can help students prepare for the CPA exam.
 This 36-credit program features courses in managerial accounting, financial statement analysis, corporate taxation and individual income taxes.
-The classes in this 36-credit program are typically offered during the evenings throughout the week, although some classes may meet on Saturdays.
+The classes in this 36-credit program are typically offered during the evenings throughout the week, although some classes may be held on Saturdays.
 A certificate in business accounting is also available.